questdb/questdb.io/docs/api/java.md

 This instance allows iterating over the dataset produced by SQL.
 Cursors are relatively short-lived and do not imply fetching all the data.
 Note that you have to close a cursor as soon as enough data is fetched ; the closing process can happen at any time.

-It goes without saying that cursors are not thread safe and cannot be shared between threads.
+Cursors are not thread safe and cannot be shared between threads.

 #### Record